Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Methodology

 \subsection{The Cyber Threat Intelligence Model}

-The Cyber Threat Intelligence model builds upon and extends \cite{Stillions2014-DML} and \cite{bromandersemantic}, and intends to elucidate the different types of information an organization needs access to increase its situational awareness about threats.
-In this research, we utilize our model as a measurement standard.
-We use the model's distinguished cyber threat intelligence abstraction layers to measure the expressivity of existing taxonomies, sharing standards, and ontologies.
+The cyber threat intelligence model builds upon and extends \cite{Stillions2014-DML} and \cite{bromandersemantic} to provide a more comprehensive but still high-level view of the different types of information an organization needs access to increase its threat situational awareness.
+In this research, we utilize this model as a measurement standard to identify the level of expressivity of existing taxonomies, sharing standards, and ontologies.

-The remaining section is devoted to specifying the definitions of the elements comprising the cyber threat intelligence model.
+The remaining section is devoted to describing the elements comprising the cyber threat intelligence model.

-\textbf{Identity:} the identity of a threat actor can be the real name of a person, an organization, a group's affiliates, or a nation-state-backed entity.
-In cases that attribution is not feasible, tracking operations via persona-based threat actor profiles also has its benefits as it allows identification of an actor's behavioral characteristics concerning their motivations, goals, capability, and TTPs they utilize.
+\textbf{Identity:} the identity of a threat actor can be the real name of a person, an organization, a group's affiliates, or a nation-state-backed entity and country.
+In cases where attribution is not feasible, tracking operations via persona-based profiles (threat actor profiles) also has its benefits as it allows identification of the actor's behavioral characteristics concerning its motivations, goals, capability, and TTPs utilized.

 \textbf{Motivation:} can be described as the driving force that enables actions to pursue specific goals.
-The goals of an attacker may change, but the motivation most of the times remains the same.
+The goals of an attacker may change, but the motivation most of the time remains the same.
 Knowing a threat actor's motivation narrows down which targets that actor may focus on, helps defenders focus their limited defensive resources on the most likely attack scenarios, as well as shapes the intensity and the persistence of an attack \cite{casey2015understanding}.
 Examples of motivation can be ideological, geopolitical, and financial.